danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 	console.log(getImg);
 }
 ```
+:   *Figure 8.6: Snippets of Net Art Generator concerning the APIs*

 To enable easy modification, we have set the search parameters as a global variable, which includes the required URL, API key, search engine ID, search type, image size, and query.
 These are the parameters used to filter the search results, and more variables can be added if required/desired.

 A web API is simply a long URL `request = url + "key=" + apikey + "&cx=" + engineID + "&imgSize=" + imgSize + "&searchType=" + searchType + "&q=" + query;` that includes all the credentials as well as the items you want to search for and the necessary filters (it looks like this: <https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers>).

-The key syntax is `loadJSON()` (in the function `fetchImage()`) to submit a "request" in the form of a URL to the image provider after which you need to wait for the returned JSON file with a list of results.
+The key syntax is `loadJSON()` (in the Line 21 within the function `fetchImage()`) to submit a "request" in the form of a URL to the image provider after which you need to wait for the returned JSON file with a list of results.
 The callback function `gotData()` is to further process and que(e)ry the data returned.

 ### Que(e)rying data

-Figure 8.6 below shows the JSON file format, but it includes a lot of information that you might not need.
+Figure 8.7 below shows the JSON file format, but it includes a lot of information that you might not need.
 You therefore need to understand the file structure and locate the data that you want to process.
 Understanding the returned data file is part of the process of que(e)rying data as different providers and platforms structure their data differently.

 ![google2](ch8_4.png)
-:   *Figure 8.6: Web API data structure I*
+:   *Figure 8.7: Web API data structure I*

 In the web console, look for a URL (with your own API key and search engine ID) that starts with "https" and ends with "warhol+flowers" (something like this: <https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers>).
 Then simply click it and you will see how the data is structured in the JSON file format in a web browser (see Figure 8.6).
 There are more parameters you can set in order to select more specific forms of data such as image size, image color type, image dominant color, and so on.
 The API that we have used in the sample code demonstrates minimal settings.[^setting]

 **Cross-Origin Resource Sharing**

 In contrast to text, requesting, receiving, and loading images from a web domain (or multimedia formats such as video as well as fonts) will incur security issues, known in the field as Cross-Origin Resource Sharing (CORS).
-For this chapter, and in the corresponding example, the sample code is hosted on a local machine with a local server running in the ATOM code editor, but the API request, and the corresponding data is hosted elsewhere.
+For this chapter, and in the corresponding example, the sample code is hosted on a local machine with a local server running in the Atom code editor, but the API request, and the corresponding data is hosted elsewhere.
 The CORS issue related to network requests is designed to prevent "unsafe HTTP requests."[^w3c] In an industry environment, it is usually configured on the web server side to handle the network requests.
-But for demonstration purposes, we have used the thumbnail images (`data.items[0].image.thumbnailLink;`) generated by the search provider instead of loading original web images hosted on various servers with a variety of settings.
-We simply load the images by using `createImg()` or `loadImage()`.
+But for demonstration purposes, we have used the thumbnail images (`data.items[0].image.thumbnailLink;`) generated by the search provider instead of loading original web images hosted on various servers with a variety of settings (more abut the data structure in the next section).
+We simply load the images by using `createImg()` or `loadImage()` (see Figures 8.2 & 8.3).

 **Data structure**

-Figure 8.6 demonstrates how you can indicate specific data in a JSON file.
-There is the line `data.items[0].image.thumbnailLink;`, which gets the returned object specified (the image URL) from the JSON file.
+Figure 8.7 demonstrates how you can indicate specific data in a JSON file.
+There is the line `data.items[0].image.thumbnailLink;` (see Line 33 from the full source code), which gets the returned object specified (the image URL) from the JSON file.
 The term "data" refers to all the objects returned using the callback function `function gotData(data){}`. `items[0]` which points to the first data object (using the array concept in which the first position on the index is 0).
 The dot syntax allows you to navigate to the object `image` and `thumbnailLink` under `items[0]` ("data > items[0] > image > thumbnailLink").
 Note that this hierarchy is specific to this API because other web APIs might structure their data differently.

-To learn more about the JSON file, you can navigate through other data objects such as "queries > request > 0" that would show, for example, how many results are found on the image search, which search terms have been processed, and how many data objects were returned (See Figure 8.7).
+To learn more about the JSON file, you can navigate through other data objects such as "queries > request > 0" that would show, for example, how many results are found on the image search, which search terms have been processed, and how many data objects were returned (See Figure 8.8).
 In the sample code, we start with only the top 10 search items, but you can configure the parameter `startIndex` to get the last 10 images out of 110 million.
 Furthermore, you can find the data for each specific image returned in the form of an array, such as the title, and the corresponding snippet of the page content under `items` in the JSON file.

 ![google3](ch8_7a.png){: .medium}
-:   *Figure 8.7: Web API data structure II*
+:   *Figure 8.8: Web API data structure II*

 We can now summarize the general process of working with web APIs and getting data from an online platform: